adoeller/wfx-sdr/readme.md

 | `HackRF Bias Tee` | on / off | 3.3 V on the antenna port for an active antenna. |

-The hardware refuses anything off those step grids, so a value is rounded to the nearest step before it is sent. `Gain` still works for a HackRF: `-1` means "use the three settings above", and any other value is distributed — the RF stage first, because that is the stage that buys signal-to-noise, then the baseband stage with the remainder.
+The hardware refuses anything off those step grids, so a value is rounded to the nearest step before it is sent.
+Any `Gain` value other than `-1` is distributed across the stages — the RF stage first, because that is the stage that buys signal-to-noise, then the baseband stage with the remainder.

+`Gain = -1` (automatic) means different things on the two receivers, because a HackRF has no AGC at all.
+On an RTL-SDR it hands regulation to the tuner.
+On a HackRF the plugin regulates in software: it measures the raw level of every block and moves the stages to keep the converter around 8 % of full scale.
+The `HackRF LNA/VGA Gain` settings are then only the starting point.

+That regulation is not cosmetic — **both** ends of the range produce phantom signals that look exactly like real channels:

+- **Too little gain.** The signal ends up below one step of the 8-bit converter and only survives through the processing gain of the FFT.
+I and Q then quantise differently, which mirrors the spectrum about the tuner centre.
+Measured against a local transmitter at 142.95 MHz with the stages at 0/2 dB: a phantom channel at 141.05 MHz, only 0.6 dB below the real one.
+- **Too much gain.** The converter clips and intermodulation puts lines at unrelated frequencies.
+Same transmitter with the stages at 32/40 dB: full scale reached, and three spurious lines that were not there at 16/20 dB.

+`bin\spektrum_engine64.exe --iqstat --sdr=hackrf --rate=10M` reports the raw
+level, the balance between the two channels and their correlation.
+It needs no signal — receiver noise is enough — and is the quickest way to tell a real signal from an artefact of the settings.

 The monitor session that feeds a live view **tunes a quarter of the sample rate beside** the frequency being looked at, the same trick live audio uses.